jquast/x84/docs/default_api.rst

 If a script returns, and was called by ``gosub``, the return value is returned by ``gosub``.

-If a script was returns, and was called by ``goto``, the session ends and the client is disconnected.
+If a script returns, and was called by ``goto``, the session ends and the client is disconnected.

 The default 'bbs board'
 =======================